 Are You Ready to Start Couples Counseling?

-Couples therapy can be expensive, exhausting, educational, and exhilarating.
-If you’ve been kicking around the idea …how do you know if you are ready to start couples therapy?
+Couples therapy can be expensive, exhausting, educational, and exhilarating. you might even want to prepare for it.
+If you’ve been kicking around the idea …how do you know if you’re actually ready to start couples counseling?

 5 Ways You Know That You Are Ready to Start Couples Counseling

 - You’re Ready to Fess Up To Your Part In the Conflict.
 If it’s beginning to dawn on you that you’ve also contributed to the marital mess you’re in… that’s a good start.